amanda-macri/reference-website/README.md

     What unit we use to fractionally divide the element width in CSS Grid property and what are others unit we can use alternatively?
 (Write a code example)
     What is the area property in CSS grid we use for the child elements?
     Which sub-property of display grid you can use to prevent displaying empty columns.
 Write a code example of that property.
     Explain the steps to add google fonts to your CSS file and how will you link it to the html file.
+DONE